 These mistakes with your maid service scheduling will cost you un-paid down time.
 Time spent not cleaning, is time that you are not getting paid for.
 The goal of scheduling your house cleaning clients is to maximize the number of hours you are cleaning homes.

 - Haven’t started your business yet and need help?
 Visit my Beginner’s Guide to Starting a Cleaning Business

 - Need help pricing your cleaning services?
-Hope on over to my blog post What to Charge for Cleaning Services
+Hop on over to my blog post What to Charge for Cleaning Services

 #1.
 Have Pre-defined Hours of Operation

-You have to have a clear set foundation before you can start building your maid service schedule.
+You have to have a clear set hours of operation before you can start building your maid service schedule.
 Set a pre-defined hours of operation window you are able to work.